EmmaLawlor/Quizzy-Rascal/README.md

 - Nova Round font imported from [Google Fonts](https://fonts.google.com/specimen/Nova+Round?query=round#glyphs)
 - Help sought from W3Schools in creating modal to contain quiz rules.
 Code adapted and modified from [here](https://www.w3schools.com/howto/howto_css_modals.asp)
 - Help in applying click transform effect to buttons from [Geeks for Geeks](https://www.geeksforgeeks.org/how-to-add-a-pressed-effect-on-button-click-in-css/)
-- Code for incrementing user score was adapted from the Code Institute Love Maths walkthrough project
+- Code for incrementing user's score was adapted from the Code Institute Love Maths walkthrough project
 - Help in centering the modal on the screen was sought from [Stack Overflow](https://stackoverflow.com/questions/39627549/how-to-center-modal-to-the-center-of-screen/39636961)
-- Help in fixing size of background image from [css-tricks.com](https://css-tricks.com/perfect-full-page-background-image/)
+- Help in fixing the size of the background image from [css-tricks.com](https://css-tricks.com/perfect-full-page-background-image/)
-- Help with fade transition on Quiz page was from [css-tricks.com](https://css-tricks.com/almanac/properties/t/transition/)
+- Help with the fade transition on Quiz page was from [css-tricks.com](https://css-tricks.com/almanac/properties/t/transition/)
 - Much help in constructing the basic quiz and JavaScript functions was got from [this tutorial](https://youtu.be/f4fB9Xg2JEY) by [Brian Design](https://www.youtube.com/channel/UCsKsymTY_4BYR-wytLjex7A)
 - Readme table of contents created using [https://ecotrust-canada.github.io/markdown-toc/](https://ecotrust-canada.github.io/markdown-toc/)